 These AirTags are a new hot travel must-have.
 You just put an AirTag in each piece of luggage you take with you.
 These have proved invaluable for many.
 It tracks where your luggage is anywhere in the world.
-We know of cases of the airline telling people that their luggage did make it to their destination when the air tag shows it is right there in the airport.
+We know of cases of airlines telling people that their luggage did make it to their destination when the air tag shows it is right there in the airport.
 It also directs you to it if you need to find your suitcase in a sea of bags.
 Click the Apple AirTag Amazon link here to learn more about them.
-The price on Amazon for an AirTag runs about \$27.
+The price on Amazon for an AirTag runs between \$20-\$27 if a sale is happening.
 We carry an extra AirTag on us to put on rental car keys.